Overview

 Clients who qualify for the NextGen Services may choose to engage TandemGrowth to provide

-These financial planning services address investment and non-investment related matters, which
+financial planning services address investment and non-investment related matters, which may

-management planning (as applicable).
-The specific financial planning services include ongoing
+planning (as applicable).
+The specific financial planning services include ongoing review and

-review and communications regarding financial planning concepts, a discovery meeting,
+communications regarding financial planning concepts, a discovery meeting, preparation and

-preparation and delivery of a “Financial Map” document that confirms the client’s financial goals
+delivery of a “Financial Map” document that confirms the client’s financial goals and includes: a

-and includes: a balance sheet, a summary cash flow schedule, a retirement analysis, an insurance
+balance sheet, a summary cash flow schedule, a retirement analysis, an insurance summary, a needs

-analysis, an education funding analysis and planning recommendations (as applicable).
-The
+funding analysis and planning recommendations (as applicable).
+The NextGen ongoing financial

 Before engaging TandemGrowth to provide such initial and ongoing financial planning services,